 Based on one of their earlier Supersports models, the new Breitling for Bentley GT3 (ref.
-V273655S/BE14/233S/V20DSA.2) automatic chronograph delivers the traditional mix of daring exterior styling and a fairly impressive price tag.
+V273655S/BE14/233S/V20DSA.2) chronograph delivers the traditional mix of daring exterior styling and a fairly impressive price tag.
 The only thing that it lacks is an in-house caliber, but for those not really interested about the model’s guts and more concerned about looks and brand value its modified ETA movement may even be a better choice.

 In this time of overwhelming political correctness everywhere and frugality as the new way of life, there must be at least some things that are bold.
-We need cars that have massive, gas-guzzling engines churning out gut-wrenching torque and producing hundreds of horsepower; we need bikes heavier than an average European family saloon; and, of course, we need watches that radiate presence so strong that it almost melts your face off when you glance at it briefly to check time.
+We need cars that have massive, gas-guzzling engines churning out gut-wrenching torque and producing hundreds of horsepower; we need bikes heavier than an average European family saloon; and, of course, we need watches that radiate presence so strong that it almost melts your face off when you glance at it briefly to check the time.

 Although this new Breitling for Bentley GT3 reminds me a boldly styled sports car that is powered by an engine outsourced from something as mundane as an entry-level VW Passat, in the looks department it is almost perfect.
 Maybe not exactly ‘perfect’, but it clearly gets the job done: you will inevitably get tons of attention while wearing this timepiece.
 In this respect, it serves its purpose well.